patroni/patroni/README.rst

 ==============

 Patroni originated as a fork of `Governor <https://github.com/compose/governor>`__, the project from Compose.
 It includes plenty of new features.

-For a diagram of the high availability decision loop, review `this pdf <https://github.com/zalando/patroni/blob/master/postgres-ha.pdf>`__.

 For an example of a Docker-based deployment with Patroni, see `Spilo <https://github.com/zalando/spilo>`__, currently in use at Zalando.